 Posted by Marilyn Starling on September 21, 2017

 Ellsworth Adult Education staff and faculty want to ensure that all students remain safe in inclement weather.
-We would love to be able to contact each and every one of you when our classes, meetings and appointments are cancelled, but recognize this isn't always realistic.
+We wish we could contact each and every one of you when our classes, meetings and appointments are cancelled, but recognize this isn't always realistic.

 I've answered a brief Q & A below...hopefully it will address most questions...if not feel free to email firstname.lastname@example.org and/or call 207.664.7110 for more information.